Professional Liability, Veterinary License Defense, and Animal Bailee: Coverage for Practice Owner Veterinarians

 - Food Animal or Mixed Practice (Class II): 70-100% of professional activity is devoted to food animal practice OR any combination in which no one animal type is 70% or more

-- Small Animal Exclusive (Class IV): 90-100% of professional activity is devoted to small animal practice
+involving equine, food animal, and mixed practice - Small Animal Exclusive (Class IV): 90-100% of professional activity is devoted to small animal practice, practicing with exotics,

 Note: The Trust classifies wildlife, zoo, and fur-bearing animals as small animal.
 Cervidae, poultry, and ratites are classified as food animals.